 We peer into the mind of Urich Lau, a multihyphernate who is not only an independent curator, artist, member of the Artist’s Village, but also a lecturer at LASALLE College of the Arts.
 He shares with us that his work Three Domes (featured at instinctive 1.0: (invisible)), is a “symbolic reminder of the arts being under an institutional structure and constant regulation for the mainstream public” and is intrigued by the way the dome structure invokes Greco-Roman architecture from Singapore’s colonial history.

 How did you decide on the medium of digital photography for the (in)visible series?

 In addition to the medium of video, Photography has always been a part of my art practice.
-I began photography using analogue film and darkroom techniques, and gradually went on to digital photography.
+I began to Photograph Instagram worthy spiral stairs in Tokyo.
 Now, I also have interests in coding and programming.
 The tools and techniques in photography will evolve and develop in time, and my conceptual framework will be derived from both traditional and digital photographic methodologies.